Overview

 This 10-module, non-credit certificate program is designed to train new investigators in clinical research, good clinical practice, and federal and local regulatory practices.
 The program is tailored to meet the needs of new investigators who may have previously served on a study team, but who have not yet been a PI on an industry-sponsored study or initiated their own study.
 Topics covered will include study protocols and budgets, regulatory processes, participant recruitment, and clinical trial maintenance.

 The Blue Star Program is a blended learning experience requiring online pre-work and active participation at weekly live sessions.
-The Fall 2022 program will run on Wednesdays from 10:00AM-noon from September 14, 2022 through November 16, 2022.
+The next program will run in Fall 2025.
+Check back to this site in early 2025 for program dates and application deadlines.

-Completion of the CITI Biomedical Research Training and the GCP for Clinical Trials with Investigational Drugs and Medical Devices Training (approximately 6-12 hours) prior to September 7, 2022 is a required prerequisite for all accepted participants.
+Completion of the CITI Biomedical Research Training and the GCP for Clinical Trials with Investigational Drugs and Medical Devices Training (approximately 6-12 hours) prior to program start is a required prerequisite for all accepted participants.

 To apply